herman-interficie/nextV2/README.md

 * dos cosas a discutir 1: los fechts crean un cuello de botella  2: los datos no cambian en tiempo real

 * In JavaScript, you can use the Promise.all() or Promise.allSettled() functions to initiate all promises at the same time.
 For example, in data.ts, we're using Promise.all() in the fetchCardData()

+Chapter 8 Static and Dynamic Rendering

+*The data requests are creating an unintentional waterfall.

+*The dashboard is static, so any data updates will not be reflected on your application.

+* el dashboard que estamos haciendo es dinamico

+* aca reside el problema de la cascada de peticiones

+* simularemos un slow data fecht para el ejemplo

+* desomentamos app/lib/data.ts console.log and setTimeout inside fetchRevenue()